nerosiar/cloudsec-workshop2/README.md

 # Deployment Models

 * A cloud deployment model represents a specific type of cloud environment, primarly distinguished by ownership, size, and access.
-* There are three common cloud deployment models :
+* There are four common cloud deployment models :

 ----